rackerlabs/terraform-provider-spot/docs/resources/cloudspace.md

 ### Required

 - `cloudspace_name` (String) The name of the cloudspace.
-- `organization` (String) The organization to which the cloudspace belongs.
 - `region` (String) The region where the cloudspace will be created.

 ### Optional

-- `hacontrol_plane` (Boolean) Indicates if the control plane should be highly available.
+- `hacontrol_plane` (Boolean) High Availability Kubernetes (replicated control plane for redundancy).
+This is a critical feature for production workloads.
 - `preemption_webhook` (String) Webhook URL for preemption notifications.

 ### Read-Only